Bachelor of Science in Exercise Science

 The Bachelor of Science in Exercise Science prepares students for entry-level positions in public or private industries or admission into graduate programs in related areas.

 The program focuses on the complex and multidimensional factors that guide human movement behavior including physiological, psychological, social, and environmental influences.
 Additionally, the program addresses how increasing physical activity will improve health and well-being across the lifespan.

-Students will be prepared for success in select certification examinations such as the American College of Sports Medicine's (ACSM) Certified Exercise Physiologist and the National Strength and Conditioning Association's (NSCA) Certified Strength and Conditioning Specialist.
+Students are prepared for success in select certification examinations such as the American College of Sports Medicine’s Certified Exercise Physiologist and the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist.

 What can someone with a B.S. in Exercise Science do?

 Graduates of an Exercise Science program can work in a variety of careers (some may require additional training) including:

 - Cardiac rehabilitation specialist

 - Program director of a corporate fitness center